DrawnWren/mvp/README.md

 Meet Fangu!

-Hate Angular?
-Me too.
-That's why I decided to torture myself by making an app in it.
-Unfortunately, wasting all this time on Angular means I won't have time to read the things I like.

 F-angu, the most intelligent AI ever created, will read all the things you can't read, tell you what they were about, and tell you if you would have liked them (if the lazy developer implements that feature.)